LeeAdcock/edgeable/README.md

 The `GraphDatabase` class represents the entire graph.
 Instances of `GraphDatabase` provide the ability to retrieve and creates nodes, as well as save or load from the file system.

 ##### Graph Constructor
-The `GraphDatabase()` constructor is used to create a new graph database instance.
+The `GraphDatabase(filename="graph.db")` constructor is used to create a new graph database instance.
+The file name used to persist the database can optionally be ovewritten.
+If a persisted database file already exists, it will be loaded.

-The `with` syntax can be used to initialize the graph and ensure it saved once the block is exicted.
+The `with` syntax can be used to initialize the graph and ensure it is saved once the block is exited.

 ```
 from edgeable import GraphDatabase